Prof. Dr. Günter Scharf (*September 19, 1938, Nordhausen, Germany, †August 16, 2020, near Zürich, Switzerland)

 gauge theories - a true ghost story).

-First person on the right: Prof. Dr. Armin Thellung.
+First person on the right and on the little picture below: Prof. Dr. Armin Thellung.

 On the left: